cars10/elasticvue/README.md

 ## Browser Support

 Development is done on chrome.
-Firefox, Safari and Edge should work but are mostly untested.
+Firefox, safari and edge should work but are mostly untested.

 | IE | Edge | Safari | Firefox | Chrome |
 |----|------|--------|---------|--------|